sneakyx/egroupwareserver_extended/README.md

 - template for rosine
 (see above for example directory hierarchy!)

+If You restart the docker container (former stoped with "docker stop xxx" and now start with "docker start xxx") don't forget to update the mysql-IP-adress by using

+	docker exec -it xxx /docker-entrypoint.sh update

 If you have any suggestions, questions or You need a special egroupware application, just contact me via: info@rothaarsystems.de

 [![](https://images.microbadger.com/badges/image/sneaky/egroupware-extended.svg)](http://microbadger.com/images/sneaky/egroupware-extended "Get your own image badge on microbadger.com")